toburger/fslint/README.md

 fslint
 ======

-very basic implementation of fsharplint which can be used on a per file basis instead of having to provide a .fsproj file.
+Very basic implementation of [FSharpLint](http://duckmatt.github.io/FSharpLint/) which can be used on a per file basis instead of having to provide a .fsproj file.

+    fslint -f "test.fsx"